lobre/nix-home/docs/kimsufi.md

 ## After installation

-To easily manage your NixOS configurations from userspace, make sure to follow what's writter on [this page](after-install.md).
+To easily manage your NixOS configurations from userspace, make sure to follow what's written on [this page](userspace-configurations.md).